Information

 Several ISOs

-GDPR, CCPA, LGPD compliant
+GDPR, CCPA, and LGPD compliant

-Physical Data Security: Google Cloud, AWS and EQUINIX
+Physical Data Security: Google Cloud, AWS, and EQUINIX

 User registration log